 Note: I am planning a book on British cinema entitled 25 Essential British Films.
 A critical analysis of each film ranging from 2,500 to 3,000 words adding up to about 200 pages.
 The 25 selected films are my own personal choices; it mainly focuses on the 1960s.
 As an Irish man born in 1989 such a book on British cinema which focuses specifically on the 60s may seem unusual, it’s just how it worked out.
 There is an ending footnote of omissions ranging up to 75 films.
 Originally the book was to include 100 Great British Films.
 However, I wanted to give the films more depth.
-To attempt a book with the breath of film references of Raymond Durgnat’s A Mirror for England would need to have more theoretical angle.
+To attempt a book with the breath of film references of Raymond Durgnat’s A Mirror for England would need to have a more theoretical angle.
 This book is aimed to be accessible for lovers of film, my writing is not I feel academic or (I hope) complicated.
 Overall I believe that a lot of film theory is not definitive to understanding film as Kent Jones has pointed out ‘theory can be so disconnected from practice.’
 I hope it gives something to readers new to film criticism and British cinema.
 I aim to give these 25 selected films a service, if the book is in anyway useful it’s because the films are great.

 The sources that I found have stated that there were only ten British New Wave films made between their specified period of 1959 to 1963, it was before they say James Bond brought along yet another new British Cinema.
 The origins of the British New Wave overlap with the theatre movement called Angry Young Men featuring the work of playwrights such as John Osborne and Edward Bond about the working and middle classes’ battles against the establishment.
 It started with Room at the Top (Clayton, 1959) which it seems received more attention in the US than any other New Wave film.
 It features Joe Lampton (Laurence Harvey) a working class man in his twenties working his way up the corporate ladder in a town in Yorkshire, Northern England.
 A drinking game could be devised any time Joe Lampton’s name is mentioned which to my memory is a lot.
 Room at the Top conveys stiff-upper lip corporate life which is counterbalanced with the awkwardness and bad timing of romantic relationships.